mshanGithub/msbotframework/docs/BF Labeling Guide.md

 # Label categories

+We use labels to sort and describe issues, pull requests, and more.
+It is a good practice to categorize the issues with comprehensible types so that we can easily identify them for different purposes.

-This section describes the main label categories being used:
+This section describes the main label categories being used in the SDK repos:

 |Category| Description  | Usage  | Example
 |---|---|---|------|